lyssg2/Code-Refactor/README.md

 # Code-Refactor

-The motivation of this project was to refract a website for a marketing agency that has a codebase in which to follow accessibility standards so that their website is optimized for search engines.
+The motivation of this project was to refact a website for a marketing agency that has a codebase in which to follow accessibility standards so that their website is optimized for search engines.

 Upon doing so, I rewrote the documents to include semantic HTML, reorganized attributes and elements to make it more user-friendly, and